swetha-devops-platform/cka-certification-preparation/DAY 01 - Docker Fundamentals/notes.md

 # Docker

-- Docker is an open-source containerization platform that allows you to package an application along with all its dependencies — code, runtime, libraries, and configuration — into a single portable unit called a **container.**
+- Docker is an open-source containerization platform that allows developers to package an application along with all its dependencies, libraries, binaries, and runtime into a Docker Image.

-- Isolated Environment that Contains Libraries, Application, runtime and Dependices

-- Lightweight Sandbox Environment
+- When this image is executed, it creates a Docker Container, which is a lightweight, isolated environment that shares the host OS kernel

+- Docker ensures consistent application behaviour across development, testing, and production environments while being faster and more resource-efficient than virtual machines.
 ---

+# Why Docker

+We use Docker to eliminate the "works on my machine" problem by packaging the application and its dependencies together.

+It provides portability, consistency across environments, faster deployment, efficient resource utilization, scalability, and simplified application deployment.

 # Simple Docker Flow :